raj7vasani/AnalyticsCup_skilledShark/README.md

 We evaluated each model's performance using balanced accuracy scores on the testing set.

 ## Deployment
-Finally, we deployed the Gradient Boosting Classifier to make predictions on the private test set, contributing to improving the overall service quality of LLMeals.
+Finally, we deployed the Gradient Boosting Classifier to make predictions on the private test set.
+The balanced accuracy on the private test set was 78%.

 ## Files
 - `README.md`: Overview of the project and instructions.